 HIGHLIGHTS

-- The phone is powered by Snapdragon 7s Gen 4 and sports a massive 6,500mAh Si/C battery.
+- The phone is powered by Snapdragon 7s Gen 4 and features a massive 6,500mAh Si/C battery.

 - It features a 200MP main camera with a 32MP selfie shooter.

 The Redmi Note series from Xiaomi has long been a favorite in the budget and mid-range smartphone market.
-And now, ready to dominate 2026, Xiaomi’s latest lineup, Redmi Note 15, Note 15 Pro, and the flagship of the family, the Note 15 Pro+, is almost here.
+And now, Xiaomi’s latest lineup: the Redmi Note 15 4G, Redmi Note 15 5G, Note 15 Pro, and the flagship of the family, the Note 15 Pro+, is here, ready to dominate 2026!
 Today, we’re diving into the Redmi Note 15 Pro+.

-What is the price of the Redmi Note 15 Pro+ in Nepal?
+What is the Price of Redmi Note 15 Pro+ in Nepal?

 The Pro+ lineup in the Redmi Note series has historically offered the best performance and value in its segment.
 In fact, last year we even ranked the Redmi Note 13 Pro+ as the best mid-range phone of 2024.
 Naturally, I had similar hopes for the Note 14 Pro+.